"New York Probate process"

 What is the New York Probate Process?

-When a person dies without a Last Will and Testament (“Will”), that person is said to have died “intestate.”
+When a person dies without a Last Will and Testament (“Will“), that person dies “intestate”.
 Where there is no Will, the individual died without naming a person to handle their affairs or manage their estate.

-Where a person dies with a Will, the person is said to have died testate.
-Their Last Will & Testament must be filed with the Surrogate’s Court and proven to be valid.
-The New York Probate process is how the Court accepts the Will of a person and grants authority to a qualified fiduciary to manage that person’s estate.
+When a person dies with a Will, we say that the person died testate.
+You must file their Last Will & Testament with the Surrogate’s Court and prove its validity.
+The New York Probate process occurs when the Court accepts a person’s Will.
+The Court then grants authority to someone to manage the person’s estate.

-If the Court decides that the Will is valid, it will issue “Letters Testamentary” to the nominated Executor, which appoints him as the Executor and authorizes him to collect the decedent’s probate assets, pay the decedent’s taxes and bills, and distribute the decedent’s probate assets to the beneficiaries named in the decedent’s will.
-If there are delays in probating a Will because the distributees are cousins or cannot be readily located, or if there will be an anticipated Will contest, then the Court may issue Preliminary Letters Testamentary.
+If the Court decides that the Will is valid, it will issue “Letters Testamentary” to the nominated Executor.
+That nominated Executor is now called the Executor.
+He or she is now authorized to collect the Decedent’s probate assets.
+The Executor will also pay the decedent’s taxes and bills.
+In addition, the Executor can distribute the decedent’s probate assets to the beneficiaries named in the decedent’s will.

 What is New York State Probate law?

 Similarly, EPTL defines the duties and powers of a fiduciary of an estate.
-It also sets forth the requirements of due execution of a Will, of examining witnesses to a Will, of construing Wills, and of seeking Letters to administer an estate.
+It also sets forth the requirements of due execution of a Will.
+The EPTL also defines examining witnesses to a Will, of construing Wills, and of seeking Letters to administer an estate.
 EPTL also sets forth rules on Trusts.

 Is the New York Probate Process Necessary?